Richard Boyle, 9th Earl of Cork: Political career

 Lord Dungarvan was elected Member of Parliament for Frome at a by-election in 1854, a seat he held until 1856, when he succeeded his grandfather in the earldom and entered the House of Lords.
 In 1860 he was made a Knight of the Order of St Patrick.
 He became a government member in January 1866, when he was appointed Master of the Buckhounds under Lord Russell, a post he held until the administration fell in July 1866.
 He was sworn of the Privy Council in May of that year.
 He was once again Master of the Buckhounds under William Ewart Gladstone between 1868 and 1874 and between 1880 and 1885.
 In 1882 he was appointed one of the speakers of the House of Lords.
 When Gladstone became prime minister for the third time in February 1886, Cork was appointed Master of the Horse.
 However, the government fell in July of the same year.
 He did not serve in Gladstone's fourth administration of 1892 to 1894, but when Lord Rosebery succeeded as prime minister in March 1894, Cork was once again appointed Master of the Horse.
 The Liberal government fell in June the following year.

 Lord Cork was also Lord Lieutenant of Somerset from 1864 to 1904, an Aide-de-Camp to Queen Victoria from 1889 to 1899 and a Colonel of the North Somerset Yeomanry.

 Estates

 According to John Bateman, who derived his information from statistics published in 1873, Lord Cork, of Marston House, Frome, had 3,398 acres in Somerset (worth 5,094 guineas per annum), 20,195 acres in County Cork (worth 6,943 guineas per annum), 11,531 acres in County Kerry (worth 2,447 guineas per annum), and 3,189 acres in Limerick (worth 2,859 guineas per annum).

+He donated the land for the Boyle Cross in the market place of the Somerset town of Frome.

 Family

 Lord Cork married Lady Emily Charlotte de Burgh (19 October 1828 – 10 October 1912), second daughter of Ulick de Burgh, 1st Marquess of Clanricarde, on 20 July 1853.
-They had seven children:
+They had nine children: